Administrative Officers of the College

 Pre-Health Professions Advising

-University College advises students seeking to enter professional health fields such as communication sciences and disorders, dental hygiene, nursing, nutritional sciences, occupational therapy, pharmacy, physical therapy, physician’s associate, and the radiologic technologies.
-The assistance of an academic counselor is especially important to pre-health profession students who want to complete their admission requirements while maintaining a competitive grade point average for admission to the University of Oklahoma Health Sciences Center.
+University College advises students seeking to enter professional health fields such as communication sciences and disorders, dental hygiene, nursing, nutritional sciences, occupational therapy, physical therapy, and the radiologic technologies.
+The assistance of an academic advisor is especially important to pre-health profession students who want to complete their admission requirements while maintaining a competitive grade point average for admission to the University of Oklahoma Health Sciences Center.

 University College Enrollment Policies